-Claim \ref{Hadamard} implies that if a section of a vector bundle over $\ex C(\hat f_{i})$ vanishes at $t=0$ to order $n-1$, but has nonvanishing $n$th derivative, then it is equal to $t^{n}$ times a $\C\infty1$ section which does not vanish at $0$.
+Claim \ref{Hadamard} implies that, if a section of a vector-bundle over $\ex C(\hat f_{i})$ vanishes at $t=0$ to order $n-1$, but has nonvanishing $n$th derivative, then it is equal to $t^{n}$ times a $\C\infty1$ section not vanishing at $0$.

-It suffices to prove this lemma for a neighborhood of $f$ in $\hat f_{i}$, so we shall repeatedly assume $\hat f_{i}$ is small enough as needed.